Skip to content

 The WD Black SN850X has a random read speed of 1,200K IOPS, which is 200K IOPS faster than the Samsung 980 Pro’s random read speed of 1,000K IOPS.
 The random write speed of the WD Black SN850X is 1,100K IOPS, while that of the Samsung 980 Pro is 1,000K IOPS, indicating that the WD Black SN850X is 100K IOPS faster in random write speed.

-We are talking about the top variants (2TB and 4TB) of both the SSDs hence their maximum performance.
+We are talking about the top variants (2TB and 4TB) of both SSDs hence their maximum performance.
 The smaller storage variants will have their own specifications.

 The test-bench specifications are as follows.